EthanGriffee/eau2/milestone 3/report/doc.md

 # Open questions

 What kind of machine learning algorithims are expected to be implemented / Use cases for them.
-Are values in Key Value pairs serialized DataFrames?
 Can different Nodes hold the same dataframe?

 # Status